wingersonMJ/Whalen_RTS/README.md

 | TSK sxres| 0.99         | 0.95     | 1.03     | 0.61    |
 | PROMIS Phys Func | 0.95 | 0.79     | 1.15     | 0.62    |
 | IPRRS sxres | 1.01      | 0.98     | 1.05     | 0.58    |

-Add DOI to M1 and look at clearance to rtp